chelahmy/harubi-blockchained-rdb/README.md

 # Harubi Front
 Harubi Front is a front-end web applications framework based on [React](https://reactjs.org) and [Foundation](https://foundation.zurb.com).
 It is loosely coupled with harubi back-end.
 [Harubi](https://github.com/chelahmy/harubi) is all about back-ends.
 Harubi Front is an attempt for a harubi front-end.
 And it does not really rely on harubi for back-end.
 Decoupling front-end and back-end prevents unneeded code fusion, and loosens unnecessary intertwined concerns of development.
-In fact, it could be multiple front-ends for a back-end, such as for web, mobile and IoT.
+In fact for a back-end, it could be multiple front-ends such as for web, mobile and IoT.

 The following image is a screenshot of a typical Harubi Front application: